 - Clinical Trials Unit (CTU)

-If for example, the sponsor has delegated the role of submitting the application to the CRO, the CRO should be allocated responsibility for managing the project work.
-This sponsor role can be undertaken by the same person acting as Project Deputy if required, for example in the case of a CRO responsible for both preparing the application and submitting it for review they would undertake the role of both Project Deputy (allowing them to prepare the application), and sponsor group organisation CRO role (allowing them to submit the application).
+If for example, the sponsor has delegated the role of authorising the application to the CRO, the CRO should be listed as the Sponsor or Sponsor Delegate Organisation.
+This role can be undertaken by the same person acting as Project Deputy if required, for example in the case of a CRO responsible for both preparing the application and authorising prior to submission they would undertake the role of both Project Deputy (allowing them to prepare the application), and the Sponsor or Sponsor Delegate role (allowing them to submit the application).

-As long as at least one organisation has been allocated to a sponsor group role and given responsibility for managing the application, you do not need to assign a sponsor group role to the actual sponsor if they do not need to work on the application in IRAS.
-You should only add additional sponsor group organisations to your project if they will need to access the application in IRAS.
+As long as one organisation has been allocated the 'Sponsor or Sponsor Delegate' role and given responsibility for managing the application, you do not need to assign a sponsor group role to the actual sponsor if they do not need to work on the application in IRAS.
+You should only add additional sponsor organisations to your project if they will need to access the application in IRAS.

-Once the selected sponsor organisation receives and accepts the invitation to join the study they will be able to manage the sponsor group roles, and add other sponsor group organisations as needed - the CI or Project Deputy no longer has control over the ‘Sponsor Group Organisation’ management.
+Once the selected sponsor organisation receives and accepts the invitation to join the study they will be able to edit the sponsor group roles, and add other sponsor group organisations as needed - the CI or Project Deputy no longer has control over the ‘Sponsor or Sponsor Delegate Organisation’ management.

-This screenshot shows what an initial ‘Accept Sponsor Group Invite’ and ‘Accept IRAS Work Invite’ will look like in the Sponsor’s account under ‘My Organisational Tasks’ :
+The table below shows what an initial ‘Accept Sponsor Group Invite’ and ‘Accept Sponsor or Delegate role' will look like in the Sponsor’s account under ‘My Organisational Tasks’ :

-Sponsor group organisations are selected from existing options available within IRAS - if your organisation is not listed as an option, please contact firstname.lastname@example.org
+Sponsor and Sponsor Delegate Organisations are selected from existing options available within IRAS - if your organisation is not listed as an option, please contact firstname.lastname@example.org

-Clicking the ‘Edit Sponsor Group’ button will then allow the sponsor group organisation user to add other types of Sponsor Group Organisations (as needed) and assign roles.
+Once an organisation has agreed to act as the Sponsor or Sponsor Delegate Organisation, clicking the 'Edit Sponsor Roles' button will then allow them to add other types of Sponsor Group Organisations (as needed) and assign roles.

-To ‘edit’ roles, click the pen icon beside each organisation.
-If required, the responsibility for managing the work in IRAS can also be reassigned to a different sponsor group organisation.
+To 'edit' roles, click the pen icon beside each organisation.
+If required, the responsibility for managing the work in IRAS can also be reassigned to a different Sponsor or Sponsor Delegate Organisation.

 To add additional organisations, click ‘Add Sponsor Roles’ add the organisation and select their role.